whaaaley/resize.gg/README.md

 # resize.gg (wip)

-This project is hosted here https://resize.gg/ (soon)
+This project is hosted here https://resize-gg.netlify.app/

 # Build and Develop